-A longer fuel line can be used, but the maximum length between the pump and the heater is 6 metres.
+A longer fuel line can be used, but the maximum length between the pump and the fuel tank is 6 metres.

-1. Cut a suitably sized hole for the flue gas pipe to the chimney.
-The midpoint should be at a height of 225 millimetres from the bottom of the heater.
+1. Drill a suitably sized hole for the flue gas pipe to the chimney.
+Note that the flue gas pipe is not laterally in the centre of the heater.